ccgproject/ccgp_assembly/workflows/preasm/README.md

 ### PacBio Adater filtering

-The first thing we need to do once we receive the PacBio HiFi data is to filter remnants of PacBio adapters.
-This process we have adapted from [HiFiAdapterFilt](https://github.com/sheinasim/HiFiAdapterFilt).
-We start from the `*.hifi_reads.fasta.gz` file that has been generated directly on the machine (Sequel II or Sequel IIe).
+Once we receive the PacBio HiFi data, the first thing we need to do is filter remnants of PacBio adapters.
+We have adapted this process from [HiFiAdapterFilt](https://github.com/sheinasim/HiFiAdapterFilt).
+We start from the `*.hifi_reads.fasta.gz` file generated directly on the machine (Sequel II or Sequel IIe).

 #### Requirements